Epidemics on random intersection graphs: Random intersection graphs and epidemics thereon

 \begin{remark} Of course it is possible to construct a simple version of the (multi) graph $\mathbb{A}^{(n)}$ directly, in which the vertices $v_i$ and $v'_j$ share an edge with probability $1-\exp[-A_iB_j/(\mu n)]$.
 Indeed, this is sufficient to describe the population structure of our model.
 We use the present construction, where $v_i$ and $v_j$ share a Poisson distributed number of edges, in order to have the machinery ready for branching process approximations. \end{remark}

-\begin{remark} The graph $G^{(n)}$ is a graph of overlapping cliques, in which, asymptotically as $n\to\infty$, the number of cliques a vertex is part of has an $\mathcal{MP}(A)$ distribution and the clique sizes have an $\mathcal{MP}(B)$ distribution.
+\begin{remark} The graph $G^{(n)}$ is a graph of overlapping cliques, in which, asymptotically as $n\to\infty$, the number of cliques a vertex is part of has an $\mathcal{MP}(A)$ distribution, and the clique sizes have an $\mathcal{MP}(B)$ distribution.
 Both of these distributions have finite mean by assumption. \end{remark}

-\begin{remark} Since the random intersection graph does not change if, for some $r \in (0,\infty)$, the random variables $A$ and $B$ are replaced by $rA$ and $B/r$, condition (\ref{weightcond}) might be replaced by $\mathbb{E}[A]<\infty$ and $\mathbb{E}[B] < \infty$ but this does not gain any generality.
-The linear scaling $|V'^{(n)}| = \lfloor \alpha |V^{(n)}| \rfloor$ is assumed in order to guarantee that, as $n\to\infty$, (i) clique sizes do not grow to infinity, and (ii) two (or more) cliques contain at most one common vertex, with high probability. \end{remark}
+\begin{remark} Since the random intersection graph does not change if, for some $r \in (0,\infty)$, the random variables $A$ and $B$ are replaced by $rA$ and $B/r$, condition (\ref{weightcond}) might be replaced by $\mathbb {E}[A]<\infty$ and $\mathbb{E}[B] < \infty$, but this does not gain any generality.
+The linear scaling $|V'^{(n)}| = \lfloor\alpha|V^{(n)}| \rfloor$ is assumed in order to guarantee that, as $n\to\infty$, (i) clique sizes do not grow to infinity, and (ii) two (or more) cliques contain at most one common vertex, with high probability.\vadjust{\goodbreak} \end{remark}

 \begin{remark} In this paper we make use of the following equivalent way of constructing $\mathbb{A}^{(n)}$.
 Initially all vertices are \emph{unexplored}.
-Pick a vertex from $V^{(n)}$ according to some law (e.g.\ uniformly at random), say vertex $v_i$, which has weight $A_i$; this vertex becomes \emph{active}.
-Assign a $\Poisson(A^{(n)}_i)$ number of edges to it (see~\eqref{intermedA}).
+Pick a vertex from $V^{(n)}$ according to some law (e.g., uniformly at random), say vertex $v_i$, which has weight~$A_i$; this vertex becomes \emph {active}.
+Assign a $\Poisson(A^{(n)}_i)$ number of edges to it [see \eqref{intermedA}].
 The end-vertices in $V'^{(n)}$ of these edges are chosen independently with replacement and the probability that $v'_j$ is chosen is $B_j/L'^{(n)}$.
 After this vertex $v_i$ is made \emph{explored}, while the chosen vertices become active.

 Now, if there are any, explore the active vertices from $V'^{(n)}$ one by one.
 Suppose that we explore vertex $v'_j$, which has weight $B_j$; then assign a $\Poisson(B_j^{(n)})$ number of edges to it.
+[We observe that the number of edges between $v_j'$ and a previously unexplored vertex $v_l$ is indeed $\Poisson(A_l B_j/(\mu n))$, independent of the numbers of edges between all other pairs of vertices, as desired.]
 These edges connect to vertices chosen independently, with replacement, from $V^{(n)}$; vertex $v_l$ being chosen with probability $A_l/L^{(n)}$.
-If the end vertex has already been explored then the edge is ignored and not added to the graph, otherwise it is added and the end vertex in $V^{(n)}$ becomes active.
+If the end vertex has already been explored, then the edge is ignored and not added to the graph; otherwise it is added and the end vertex in $V^{(n)}$ becomes active.
 If all the edges from $v'_j$ are drawn, then $v'_j$ is made explored.